ToxPuro/astaroth/README.md

-# Astaroth - A Multi-GPU Library for Generic Stencil Computations {#mainpage}
+# Astaroth - A Scalable Multi-GPU Library for Stencil Computations {#mainpage}

 [Specification](doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md) | [Contributing](CONTRIBUTING.md) | [Licence](LICENCE.md) | [Repository](https://bitbucket.org/jpekkila/astaroth) | [Issue Tracker](https://bitbucket.org/jpekkila/astaroth/issues?status=new&status=open) | [Wiki](https://bitbucket.org/jpekkila/astaroth/wiki/Home)

-Astaroth is a multi-GPU library for three-dimensional stencil computations.
-It is designed especially for performing high-order stencil computations in structured grids, where several coupled fields are updated each time step.
-Astaroth consists of a multi-GPU and single-GPU
+Astaroth is a multi-GPU library designed for high-order stencil computations with a special focus on the requirements of multiphysics applications on modern HPC systems.
+It provides a multi-GPU and single-GPU APIs, a domain-specific language for expressing stencil codes in a high-level syntax, and an optimizing compiler that translates DSL sources into CUDA/HIP subroutines that exhibit near handtuned performance.
-APIs and provides a domain-specific language for translating high-level descriptions of stencil computations into efficient GPU code.
-This makes Astaroth especially suitable for multiphysics simulations.

 Astaroth is licenced under the terms of the GNU General Public Licence, version 3, or later (see [LICENCE.txt](LICENCE.md)).
 For contributing guidelines,